 The internet makes it simple to instantly tell the world precisely what you think.
 Anyone with an internet connection can post comments about anyone or anything on social media platforms such as Facebook, Instagram and Twitter.
 It now seems to be the norm for consumers to publicly rate and review every product and service.
 Websites are dedicated to the publication of consumer reviews, from Google Reviews to specialist sites such as Realself.com for cosmetic surgery.

-The Incision medico-legal helpline service has had numerous requests for help from surgeons arising out of negative online posts or reviews.
+The Incision medico-legal helpline service has had numerous requests for help from surgeons and doctors arising out of negative online posts or reviews.
 The patients’ motivation varies.
-Some deliberately use the threat of negative reviews to try to bully ‘freebies’ out of surgeons.
+Some deliberately use the threat of negative reviews to try to bully ‘freebies’ out of surgeons and doctors.
 Others are genuinely upset at the outcome of their treatment and are seeking catharsis.

-So what, if anything, can surgeons do?
-Incision members have access to a detailed guidance note written by DWF LLP on this topic, but we highlight a few key aspects here.
+So what, if anything, can surgeons and doctors do?
+Incision members have access to a detailed guidance note on this topic, but we highlight a few key aspects here.

 As a result, very great care is needed when considering what, if anything, can be done about negative posts or reviews.

-For some surgeons, it might not be worth investing time and effort in trying to ‘clean up’ their own online profile.
-Not all surgeons get any significant proportion of their private work as a result of their online profile.
+For some surgeons and doctors, it might not be worth investing time and effort in trying to ‘clean up’ their own online profile.
+Not all surgeons and doctors get any significant proportion of their private work as a result of their online profile.
 However, for those whose practices do depend on online publicity, there are a few potential avenues.

 That won’t work for some patients, but negotiating the removal of the post for a full or partial refund or discount might be appropriate in some cases.